EhaabShareef/support-portal/README.md

 ### 🔒 **Access Control Features**

-- **Department Isolation**: Agents can only access tickets from their assigned department
+- **Department Isolation**: Support staff can only access tickets from their assigned department
 - **Organization Isolation**: Clients can only access tickets from their organization
 - **Automatic Role Assignment**: New users automatically receive "Client" role by default
 - **Permission Inheritance**: Users inherit all permissions from their assigned role